StudentLoans999/Cloud-Resume-Challenge/Steps 2-7/Website Creation and Hosting Journey.md

   ![image](https://github.com/StudentLoans999/AWS/assets/77641113/3b6d7927-1e05-4288-bfbf-dd30e14b28cb)
 ***
 ## Step 6
-I went back to the CloudFront Distribution and in the General menu, I edited the Settings to create an Alternate domain name (CNAME) with the value of davidrichey.org (since the CloudFront domain name is actually whatever it was created as, it will follow this kind of name format .cloudfront.net)
+I went back to the CloudFront distribution and in the General menu, I edited the Settings to create an Alternate domain name (CNAME) with the value of davidrichey.org (since the CloudFront domain name is actually whatever it was created as, it will follow this kind of name format .cloudfront.net)

   ![image](https://github.com/StudentLoans999/AWS/assets/77641113/d73f8087-8b77-42e0-9f09-e490660e0350)